liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed the liferay-ui:journal-article taglib
+### Removed the liferay-ui:journal-article Tag
 - **Date:** 2015-Jun-29
 - **JIRA Ticket:** LPS-56383

 #### What changed?

-The `liferay-ui:journal-article` taglib was removed.
+The `liferay-ui:journal-article` tag has been removed.

 #### Who is affected?